Nethereum/Nethereum/README.md

 # What is Nethereum ?

-Nethereum is the .Net integration library for Ethereum, simplifying the access and smart contract interaction with Ethereum nodes both public or permissioned like Geth or [Quorum](https://www.jpmorgan.com/global/Quorum).
+Nethereum is the .Net integration library for Ethereum, simplifying the access and smart contract interaction with Ethereum nodes both public like Geth (or your preferred client) L2 chains like Optimism, Arbitrum (or your preferred L2), any compatible EVM chain (Gnosis, etc) and permissioned chains like [Quorum](https://www.jpmorgan.com/global/Quorum).

 Nethereum is developed targeting netstandard 1.1, netstandard 2.0, netcore 3.1, net451, .net 6, .net 8 and also as a portable library, hence it is compatible with all the operating systems (Windows, Linux, MacOS, Android and OSX) and has been tested on cloud, mobile, desktop, consoles and IoT.

 # Nethereum Playground.
 Try Nethereum now in your browser.
 Go to http://playground.nethereum.com to browse and execute all the different samples on how to use Nethereum directly in your browser.
-The same version is hosted in IPFS at http://playground.nethereum.eth.link/ or the same https://gateway.pinata.cloud/ipfs/QmPgWmX3HsxCBCDVv8adEhLzeJd2VstcyGh1T9ipKrvU4Y/

 [![Nethereum Playground](screenshots/playground.png)](http://playground.nethereum.com)